 The fee and surcharge must be reflected on the sales invoice.
-Licensed dealer invoices of agricultural pesticides sold to end-users must show the percentage rate of Minnesota Gross Sales fee assessed, and the calculated amount of MN Gross Sales fee paid.
+Licensed dealer invoices of agricultural pesticides sold to end-users must show the percentage rate of Minnesota Gross Sales fee assessed, and the calculated amount of Minnesota Gross Sales fee paid.

 The MDA recommends the following fee statements on your invoice: